jinilover/miscellaneous-notes/Note_on_Haskell.md

 applyToTuple :: (forall a. [a] -> Int) -> ([b], [c]) -> (Int, Int)
 applyToTuple f (x, y) = (f x, f y)
 ```

-Note for the modified `applyToTuple`:
-* A variable is **universally quantified** when the consumer of the expression it appears in can choose what it will be.
-E.g. `b` and `c`.
-Because `applyToTuple` users can choose what the types `b` and `c` are.
-* A variable is **existentially quantified** when the consumer of the expression it appears in have to deal with the fact that the choice was made for him.
-E.g. `a`.
-Because it has to deal wih any type given to it.
-* Once entered inside `applyToTuple`, `b` and `c` are then **existentially quantified** because this function user has already chosen the types from calling.

 Reference:
 * https://markkarpov.com/post/existential-quantification.html